bavelsoft/fieldmapper/README.md

         }
     }

 It doesn't matter what the conversion methods are called, so long as their types match.
+The most specific parameter matches first, and then the least specific return type.
 You can include conversion methods from other files by extending or implementing other interfaces or classes.
 To get automatic unboxing that doesn't throw NullPointerExceptions, you can extend or implement a builtin interface:

     interface Foo extends MapperDefault {
         @TypeMapper